-7 simple ways YOU can avoid UK inheritance tax (includes 3 epic extras!)
+7 simple ways to avoid UK inheritance tax in 2023 [plus a case study]

 “It is a voluntary levy paid by those who distrust their heirs more than they dislike the Inland Revenue…”

 Before we go any further, it's worth noting the update from the 2022 Autumn Statement, stating that the inheritance tax (IHT) thresholds will be fixed at their current levels for tax years 2026 to 2027 and 2027 to 2028.
 This measure will fix the Nil Rate Band at £325,000 for at least the next five years.

 But, there are ways to save your estate being eroded by IHT.
 Here are seven: